 For instance, Apple announced it’d be cutting its corporate retail department by an unspecified amount of roles.
 However, employees are encouraged to reapply for other positions within Apple — and potentially at a lower rate.

-Apple CEO Tim Cook also voluntarily cut his annual pay rate, with his previous $98.7 million compensation dropping to $49 million this year.
+Apple CEO Tim Cook also voluntarily cut his annual pay rate, with his previous $98.7 million compensation dropping to $49 million in 2023.

 Salesforce